alexpaul/Parsing-JSON-Review/Parsing-JSON-Using-URLSession.md

 ## 4. Where to go from here?

-1. Use the `lat` and `long` properties of the station to populate a `MapView` detail view.
+1. Refactor the table view to a map view and use the `lat` and `long` properties to identify a station.
 2. Use the `https://gbfs.citibikenyc.com/gbfs/en/station_status.json` endpoint to get real-time bike availability data of a station and show this in a detail view.
+3. Allow the user to search the map view.
-3. Refactor the `APIClient` to use Combine as opposed to a closure for the asynchronous network call.
+4. Refactor the `APIClient` to use Combine as opposed to a closure for the asynchronous network call.
-4. Use persistence to allow a user to favorite stations.
+5. Use persistence to allow a user to favorite stations.
 6. Make sections by `region_id`.